By Vina Medenilla

 Location, plants, placement, planning, and research are major factors to focus on as you start balcony gardening.
 Gardening is a commitment where you should exert time and effort so exploring and learning about it is important before you decide on starting one.
 If you have access to the internet, finding ideas, videos, and lessons online will certainly help.

-Photos from 19th Floor Balcony Garden.
+For more information, visit the 19th Floor Balcony Garden.